goshab/ibm-bash/apiconnect/Configure API Gateway/v10.5.0.2/README.md

 Successfully tested on:

-- DataPower 10.0.5.2, standalone and 3-node cluster.
+- DataPower 10.0.5.2, both standalone and 3-node cluster deployments.
+- curl 7.79.1
+- jq 1.6

 ## Features

 - This set of scripts automates API Connect Gateway v6 configuration on DataPower.
-- The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the cert can be CA-signed or self-signed).
+- The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the certificate can be CA-signed or self-signed).
 - The Gateway setup supports separete ETH interfaces for management and data traffic.
 - Support none to multiple number of CA certificates in the chain.
 - Support up to three DataPower gateways in the Gateway Service.